Monday, August 29, 2011

 It’s said that Sam Walton introduced the idea of using elderly men and women as store greeters because they’d be approachable by customers looking for help, but that Mr. Walton was most firmly convinced to keep the greeters because shoplifting dropped so dramatically.
 “Nobody would steal from their grandmother,” he’s been quoted as saying.

 This story might be more apocryphal than accurate.
-However, it’s true that two museums in Moscow and two in St. Petersburg have sat a Russian grandmother by each of the museum’s most treasured artworks, the seated babushka silently underlining the message “Do not touch.”
+However, it’s true that the Hermitage museum in St. Petersburg has sat a Russian grandmother by each of the museum’s most treasured artworks, the seated babushka silently underlining the message “Do not touch.”

 What about your store’s “do not” messages?
 “Do not steal.”
 “Do not try to take the item off the shelf by yourself.”
 “Do not smoke here.”